cmuramoto/cedar-node/README.md

 // bulk update (keys will be mapped to corresponding indices) cedar.build(['foo', 'bar', 'roo'])

-cedar.lookup('bar') // {value: 10, from: ...}
+cedar.lookup('bar') // {value: 1, from: ...}

-cedar.erase('bar') // 10
+cedar.erase('bar') // 1

 cedar.lookup('bar') // null

-// keys is a stream, strings are created lazyly on demand [...cedar.keys()] // ['foo', 'roo']
+// keys is a stream, strings are created lazily on demand [...cedar.keys()] // ['foo', 'roo']

-// values is a stream, numbers are created lazyly on demand [...cedar.values()] // [0, 2]
+// values is a stream, numbers are created lazily on demand [...cedar.values()] // [0, 2]

 ```